Catalog Binding Options

 Need a durable way to present a professional image to clients and prospects?
 Looking to hand out branded reports, catalogs or booklets at your next company presentation?
 If so, one of the binding options discussed below could be the right product packaging solution for you.

 Binding is more than just a fastener that holds a catalog together.
 The right binding can create an image, improve durability, or make a catalog easier to read.

-At PFL, we offer several catalog binding options.
+At Printing for Less, we offer several catalog binding options.

 - Saddle stitching is appropriate for catalogs that are 4 to 64 pages.

 - Saddle stitched catalogs or booklets should be designed to account for “creep.”
 As catalog pages are stacked and folded, the outer pages protrude farther than the inner ones.
 Be sure your design allows room to trim the catalog edges so they’re flush and uniform.

 is the same binding used for magazines and paperback books.
 With perfect binding, pages are securely attached to one another with a strong adhesive, creating a professional-looking, squared-off spine.
 Perfect binding, also known as edge binding, is best suited to catalogs that are more than 40 pages long.
 More on perfect binding.

 offers an affordable compromise between the economical and secure saddle stitch and the professional-looking perfect binding.
 With square back binding, the pages are secured with two staples along the center fold.
 Then we apply pressure to the spine to create a squared-off look.
 Square back binding is suitable for digital printing projects of 28-120 pages.
 More on square back binding.

 Spiral or coil binding

 is traditionally used on school notebooks and manuals, with strips of metal or plastic coiled through holes on one side of the paper.
 We offer coils in black or colored plastics to give projects a professional and custom look.
 Coil binding is suitable for projects from 4.25 x 4.25 inches to 12 x 14 inches.
 More on coil binding.